cypher256/java-extension-pack/README.md

 # Features

-The JDKs, build tools, terminal and other settings are automatically configured and updated at startup according to the current environment, as shown below.
+JDKs, build tools, terminal settings, and other configurations are automatically set up and updated at startup based on the current environment, as shown below.
 If you want to disable all auto-configuration features, set `javaAutoConfig.enabled` to `false`.
-However, `java.import.gradle.java.home` and `maven.executable.path` are always prepend to the `PATH` in the terminal.
+However, `java.import.gradle.java.home` and `maven.executable.path` are always prepended to the `PATH` in the terminal.
 <br>
 <br>

 ## JDK Auto-Configuration
 Automatically configure multiple versions of the JDK and build tools.
-If there are multiple JDKs of the same version, the latest minor version among them is used.
-If you installed the JDK manually or encountered a configuration error, restart VS Code or execute Command Palette **>Java: Clean Java Language Server Workspace ≫ Reload and delete**.
-These apply to User `settings.json` (VS Code global), but can be manually edited to customize them.
-If you want to customize your settings even further, consider using [workspace settings](https://code.visualstudio.com/docs/getstarted/settings) or [profiles](https://code.visualstudio.com/docs/editor/profiles).
+If there are multiple JDKs of the same version, the latest minor version will be used.
+If you installed the JDK manually or encountered a configuration error, restart VS Code or execute **>Java: Clean Java Language Server Workspace ≫ Reload and delete** from the Command Palette.
+These settings are applied to the user `settings.json` (VS Code global), but can be manually edited for customization.
+If you want to further customize your setup, consider using [workspace settings](https://code.visualstudio.com/docs/getstarted/settings) or [profiles](https://code.visualstudio.com/docs/editor/profiles).

 1. Auto-fix invalid JDK configuration (e.g. `/foo/jdk-21.0.8/bin` -> `/foo/jdk-21.0.8`)
 1. Auto-remove configuration entries when JDK uninstalled or version path changed